 The refresh rate of 70 Hz and the 92° FOV really deliver an excellent experience.
 However, the FOV is slightly less than some VR headsets but is still very good for an all-in-one VR headset.
 With a 2.5K display which is very crisp, the headset packs some visual power.
 The Pico Goblin’s display offers great value considering the price point of the headset at $269.

 Nevertheless, one downfall is the limited immersion as both the Pico Goblin HMD and controller offer only 3DoF.
 The 360° tracking still provides an immersive experience but compared to newer standalone headsets, like the standalone HTC VIVE Focus and Lenovo Mirage Solo which offer 6DoF, this device is in danger of becoming dated quite quickly.
 Tethered devices also offer a far better immersive experience, at higher costs.

 The Pico Goblin sits quite comfortably and the adjustable head strap clips easily onto the device.
-Some users found the plastic components gave this HMD a cheap feel, but it was not an concern from our point of view.
-The three-way velcro adjustable strapping was easy to adjust and comfortable, while the thick foam lining on which the users face sits was comfortable.
+Some users found the plastic components gave this HMD a cheap feel, but it was not a concern from our point of view.
+The three-way velcro adjustable strapping was easy to adjust and comfortable, while the thick foam lining on which the user’s face sits was comfortable.
 We experienced some discomfort issues with the rubber bridge above the nose, and although it could be adjusted, it felt irritable.

 This VR head-mounted display has five buttons in total: